Maellyse Brassart: 2020-2021

 In March 2020, Brassart competed at the International Gymnix in Montreal.
-The Belgian team won the silver medal behind the United States, and she finished twenty-first in the all-around.
+The Belgian team won the silver medal behind the United States, and she finished 21st in the all-around.
 In the balance beam event final, she won the bronze medal behind American gymnast Faith Torrez and Australian gymnast Kate McDonald.
-After the 2020 Olympic Games were postponed for a year, Brassart said, "I have to admit it was a heavy blow.
-So many hours of training, so many sacrifices, and then in the end my main goal for 2020 was shifted to the next year.
-I had a hard time getting used to it.
-I asked myself a lot of questions.
-Fortunately we had 10 days off at that time to be able to think about the future."
+After the 2020 Olympic Games were postponed for a year, Brassart took a break from training.
 She resumed her training in April and began preparing for the 2021 season.

 Brassart competed at the 2021 FIT Challenge in Ghent and won the bronze medal in the all-around behind French gymnasts Mélanie de Jesus dos Santos and Aline Friess, and the Belgian team won the silver medal behind France.
 In the event finals, she finished seventh on the balance beam.
 She was selected to compete at the 2020 Olympic Games alongside Nina Derwael, Lisa Vaelen, and Jutta Verkest.
 During the team finals, she competed on the vault and the balance beam, and the team finished in eighth place.
+During the Olympics, a photo of Brassart and Derwael sitting in a split with tennis player Novak Djokovic went viral.

 2022

-In August, Brassart competed at the European Championships in Munich, where she contributed to Belgium's fifth place finish in the team final.
+Brassart competed with the Belgian team that finished fifth at the City of Jesolo Trophy.
+Individually, she finished seventh in the uneven bars final.
+She then finished second behind Lisa Vaelen at the Belgian Championships.
+In August, she competed at the European Championships in Munich, where she contributed to Belgium's fifth-place finish in the team final.
+She qualified for the all-around final at the World Championships and placed 15th.

+2023

+Brassart started the 2023 season at the DTB Pokal Team Challenge, helping Belgium win the team silver medal behind the United States.
+Individually, she won a silver medal in the balance beam final.
+Then at the European Championships, she finished fifth in the all-around final after qualifying for the final in last place.
+She competed with the Belgian team that placed 17th in the qualification round of the World Championships in Antwerp.

+2024

+Brassart began the season at the Cottbus World Cup where she won the bronze medal on the uneven bars- her first FIG World Cup medal.
+Then at the Doha World Cup, she finished seventh on the uneven bars.
+She then competed at the European Championships and placed tenth in the all-around.
+As the highest-placing all-arounder who had not previously qualified for the Olympics, she earned the continental quota for the 2024 Olympic Games.
+At those Games, she finished 37th in the all-around, placing 24th in the uneven bars, 69th in balance beam, and 49th in floor exercise.